 With the goal of developing innovative drugs, medical devices, and medical technologies under R&D objectives determined by the government, researchers at universities and other institutions are invited to submit R&D proposals upon which a limited-time R&D system transcending organizational frameworks for driving R&D activities will be constructed.
-The program promotes advanced R&D for generating and nurturing breakthrough technologies and know-how (innovation), while also accelerating and deepening R&D that yields promising results.
+The program promotes advanced R&D for generating and nurturing innovative seeds, while also accelerating and deepening R&D that yields promising results.

 This program comprises four types of research: unit-type (AMED-CREST), solo-type (PRIME), incubation-type (LEAP), and step-type (FORCE).
-For AMED-CREST and PRIME, AMED specifies the R&D pursuit areas and the Program Supervisors (PS) and Program Officers (PO) for leading the research under "for leading the research Objectives" designated by the national government.
+For AMED-CREST and PRIME, under the R&D objectives determined by the national government, AMED specifies the R&D areas to be pursued and the Program Supervisors (PS) and Program Officers (PO) in charge of the R&D areas.
 Through management by Program Supervisors and Program Officers and cooperation in each R&D area, the program aims to construct an R&D system transcending organizational frameworks as well as draw out the maximum potential of the research.
 AMED-CREST focuses on achieving world-class R&D results aimed at generating innovative seeds, with the respective R&D being conducted by a unit (a group of researchers) led by an R&D Principal Investigator (PI).
 PRIME aims to generate R&D results that will spawn innovative seeds, with the R&D being independently conducted by an individual R&D PI.
 LEAP aims to swiftly realize practical application of research achievements that are promising but for which it is difficult at the present for companies, etc., to assess risk.
 FORCE promotes research that can be expected to produce significant achievements and developments through additional support for completed AMED-CREST and PRIME R&D projects with the aims of verifying disease association using human disease samples as well as the versatility of developed analysis methods and measurement devices.